rchain/reference/README.md

 * [Developer.RChain.Coop](https://developer.rchain.coop) - Curated technical documentation, software downloads, tutorials, event listings for developers, and pathways to enage with the development and use of the RChain platform.

-* [RChain Developer Forum] (https://forum.rchain.coop) - Post and search questions about Rholang and the RChain blockchain technology.
+* [RChain FAQ] (https://faq.rchain.coop) - Search questions about Rholang and the RChain blockchain technology.

 * [Report a bug] (https://rchain.atlassian.net/secure/CreateIssueDetails!init.jspa?pid=10106&issuetype=10103&versions=10011&assignee=medha&summary=issue+created%20via+link) - Report a bug or issue related to RChain software.